mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 Adds a record to the file using the provided AdgDataSet and application indicators.

+#### Remarks
+The AddRecord method is used to add a record to the file that the FileAdapter is working with.
+It first checks if the provided AdgDataSet is null.
+If it is, it throws an ArgumentNullException.
+It then calls the AddRecord method of the FileData object of the FileAdapter, passing the provided AdgDataSet and application indicators.
+The AddRecord method of the FileData object adds a record to the file with the data from the AdgDataSet and the specified application indicators.
+The AdgDataSet should contain the data for the new record in its tables.
+The application indicators should be an array of characters that indicate the status of the application for the new record.
+The structure of the AdgDataSet should match the structure of the file that the FileAdapter is working with.

 ```cs
 void AddRecord(AdgDataSet ds, Char[] appIndicators)
 ```